Zizaco/confide/README.md

     }

     ?>

-This will compare the two users and where they differ set the update rule to the original unique rule.

-`prepareRules` also takes a third param which can be a rule set to use to update the updateRules array.
-By default it uses the rules array within the user class.
+This will allow you to update the current user.

 #### Validate model fields